Halloween Trick-Or-Treating Is Still On In New York, New Jersey Despite Coronavirus Pandemic

 Children in New York and New Jersey will still be allowed to dress in costume and go trick-or-treating door-to-door despite the coronavirus pandemic, NJ.com reported.
 The rule stands in contrast to one issue on the other side of the country that has forbidden the traditional practice.

-As previously reported by The Inquisitr, last week California’s L.A.
-County announced that kids won’t be able to go door-to-door to solicit candy, arguably the activity most associated with Halloween, and certainly the one children look forward to the most.
-Officials are concerned that groups of kids and the adults who chaperone them won’t be able to pay attention to social-distancing best practices, nor will the grown-up who hand out candy to the little ones.
+As previously reported by The Inquisitr, California’s Los Angeles County announced last week that kids won’t be able to go door-to-door to solicit candy.
+This is arguably the activity most associated with Halloween and the one children look forward to the most.
+Officials are concerned that groups of kids and the adults who chaperone them won’t be able to pay attention to social-distancing best practices, nor will the grown-ups who hand out candy to the little ones.

 As alternatives, the county suggested such things as online pumpkin-carving and costume contests, and drive-through parades.